znfod-dev/Project01/Pods/SideMenuSwift/README.md

 SideMenuController.preferences.basic.supportedOrientations = .portrait
 SideMenuController.preferences.basic.shouldRespectLanguageDirection = true

-// See a lot more options in `SideMenuPreferences.swift`.
+// See a lot more options on `Preferences.swift`.
 ```

 ### Caching the Content